chibuezeayogu/more-recipes-app/README.md

 # Cohort-XXVI_More-RecipesApp

+# Introduction

 More-Recipes provides a platform for users to share the awesome and exciting recipe ideas they have invented or learnt.

+# Author
+Chibueze Ayogu